-As most of you know by now there’s been quite a bit of controversy regarding the Kony 2012 video which was made by Invisible Children.
+There’s has been quite a bit of controversy regarding the Kony 2012 video which was made by Invisible Children.
 I’m not here to say they are right, or wrong, what I will say it does leave a lot of questions and rightly so.
 I’m not writing this blog to discuss their rights and wrongs of what they did, there are enough people doing that already.
-I want to talk about their use of social media.
+I want to talk about their social media strategy.

-On the social media front, you can see that Invisible Children defined their goals and objectives and had a clear strategy of how they were going to achieve their goals, which let’s face it, they did!
+On the social media front, this is a very good example of their social media strategy that was well executed.
+You can see that Invisible Children defined their goals and objectives and had a clear strategy of how they were going to achieve their goals, which let’s face it, they did!
 Invisible Children saw the power of video, online and social media and have been using it since 2006.

 - To make Joseph Kony famous so they can get the US government to take action.